-Of course, it is possible to learn to surf on your own, but starting with a lesson can advance your surfing quicker than trying independently.
+Of course, learning to surf on your own is possible, but starting with a lesson can advance your surfing quicker than trying independently.

-Here at Wetsuit Centre, we are huge advocates for beginners surf lessons!
-In this blog, we look over the main things to expect when attending a surf lesson so you can feel prepared and have as much fun as possible on the day!
+Here at Wetsuit Centre, we are huge advocates for beginner surf lessons!
+In this blog, we look over the main things to expect when surfing for the first time so you can feel prepared and have as much fun as possible on the day!

-In terms of ‘equipment’, you just need to make sure you have some form of swimming costume/bikini or shorts to wear under your wetsuit.
-This is mainly for personal comfort, and to avoid possible rub from the wetsuit.
+In terms of equipment, you need to ensure you have some form of swimming costume/bikini or shorts to wear under your wetsuit.
+This is mainly for personal comfort and to avoid possible rub from the wetsuit.

 Ensure you have packed a towel so you can get dry after the session!

 Equipment That Will be Provided For Your First Surf Lesson